 Rural community development builds the five capitals of a community — physical, financial, human, social and environmental.
 It is through participation in their community that people rethink problems and expand contacts and networks; building social capital.
 They learn new skills and build human capital.
 They develop new economic options, building physical and financial capital.
 They also can improve their environment and make their communities healthier places to live.

-Connie Mefford, Community Development Specialist, works with various community organizations and individuals.
-Connie has worked for the University of Missouri Extension Service for over sixteen years.
-She is headquartered in Benton County, but also covers Carroll, Cooper, Moniteau, Morgan, Pettis and Saline Counties.
+Connie Mefford, community development specialist, works with various community organizations and individuals.
+Connie has worked for MU Extension for more than 16 years.
+She is headquartered in Benton County, but also covers Carroll, Cooper, Moniteau, Morgan, Pettis and Saline counties.
 She has years of experience working with nonprofit organizations, volunteerism and in the area of leadership development.
-She has a Bachelor degree in Social Work from the University of Central Missouri and a Master’s degree in Social Work from the University of Missouri-Columbia.
+She has a bachelor degree in Social Work from the University of Central Missouri and a master’s degree in social work from the University of Missouri.
 She is also a graduate of the Missouri Community Development Academy and the Heartland Economic Development Course.